Ade (Adrian) Holland

 Martin Taylor with FAT CHANCE in support

-Fat Chance ‘variation’ Geoff Hawkins – reeds and Flute, young Phil Berry on Contrabass, Tom Anderson – vocals & Rhythm Guitar, Ade Holland Seated with Maccaferri
+Fat Chance ‘variation’ Geoff Hawkins – Reeds and Flute, a young Phil Berry on Contrabass, Tom Anderson – vocals & Rhythm Guitar, Ade Holland Seated with Maccaferri

 Review by Chris Harris

 After all these years one doesn’t expect originality of small jazz combos.
 Yet Adrian Holland’s Fat Chance seemed to me to achieve it.
-Bass, two guitars, and more often than not the soaring of a soprano saxophone on top.
+Bass, 2 Guitars, and more often than not the soaring of a Soprano Saxophone on top.
 The result was an extraordinary combination standard ‘mainstream’ infrastructure with a vibrant, highly modern solo voice.
 I found this irresistible.
 The band certainly sent plenty of excitement across footlights.
-Maybe ‘Ornithology’ didn’t quite suit the line up, failing to soar and tending to chug, though it sounded fine when it became ‘How High the Moon’ and the traded fours at the end were great.
+Maybe ‘Ornithology’ didn’t quite suit the lineup, failing to soar and tending to chug, though it sounded fine when it became ‘How High the Moon’ and the traded fours at the end were great.
 Otherwise, a simply inspiring set – great variety of tunes including a Brazillian thing towards the end, for which Mr Hawkins got his flute out), Saphon Young’s unfailingly swinging bass playing, contrasted the equally inventive guitar playing by Adrian and Tom Anderson.
 Which leaves Geoff Hawkins.
 Versatile or what?
-Vibrato-drenched tenor playing on balIads like ‘September in the Rain’ one minute, then dazzling hard-toned wall-of-sound soprano the next.
+Vibrato-drenched tenor playing on ballads like ‘September in the Rain’ one minute, then dazzling hard-toned wall-of-sound soprano the next.
 Wonderful stuff.

-Having toured America with Grappelli, starred in Nashville and so on, Martin Taylor doesn’t need some Wallingford hack to rave about him.
-He’s the ultimate virtuoso of course, and yes, it was understandable (and really rather thrilling!) when he showed off the ‘bass, rhythm, tune, improvisation. all at once’ trick on ‘I got Rhythm’.
-He told us that his early influences were pianists including Fats WaIler, though the one I thought of instantly he began his first selection was Bill Evans.
-The same quiet bits, the same intense exploration of the tunes possibilities.
+Having toured America with Grappelli, starred in Nashville and so on, Dr Martin Taylor doesn’t need some Wallingford hack to rave about him.
+He’s the ultimate Virtuoso of course, and yes, it was understandable (and really rather thrilling!) when he showed off the ‘bass, rhythm, tune, improvisation. all at once’ trick on ‘I Got Rhythm’.
+He told us that his early influences were pianists including Fats WaIler, though the one I thought of instantly he began his 1st selection was Bill Evans.
+The same quiet bits, the same intense exploration of the tune’s possibilities.
 (This may be partly because I thought he opened with ‘Here’s That Rainy Day’).

-Technique is fine.
-But Martin Taylor gave us much more.
-One never lost the sense of a man in love with his instrument, feeling privileged and happy to playing it – whether re-inventing Leonard Bernstein’s ‘Somewhere’, enhancing ‘Taking a Chance on Love’ with a subtle new arrangement, or swinging like Brian Lara’s bat on ‘Cherokee’.
+His technique is fine.
+But Dr Martin Taylor gave us much more.
+One never lost the sense of a man in love with his instrument, feeling privileged and happy to play it – whether re-inventing Leonard Bernstein’s ‘Somewhere’, enhancing ‘Taking a Chance on Love’ with a subtle new arrangement, or swinging like Brian Lara’s bat on ‘Cherokee’.
 Perhaps this rhythmic gift what struck me most.
 Although playing solo he almost seemed to have the drive and shifting accents of a great jazz drummer behind him.
 Maybe playing jazz, with its technical demands allied to limitless chances for self-expression delivers the ultimate creative buzz?
-We could ask Martin Taylor ……….
+We could ask Dr Martin Taylor ……….

 Tom Anderson, the joint solo voice in Fat Chance, was born in Edinburgh.
-He started playing the guitar at the age of 9, influenced by Hank Marvin, and acquired the blues from listening to masters like John Lee Hooker and Muddy Waters.
-Tom went on to play the blues rock scene around the Scottish Capital and the West Coast, and moved to Southern England in 1985.
+He started playing Guitar at the age of 9, influenced by Hank Marvin and acquired the blues from listening to masters like John Lee Hooker and Muddy Waters.
+Tom went on to play the blues-rock scene around the Scottish Capital and the West Coast and moved to Southern England in 1985.
 Having joined various rep. and production theatre companies he has been much in demand on the English Theatre circuit.
 Tom, a guest artist at the ‘92 Edinburgh Five Band Blues Festival, is a brilliant musician with roots firmly planted in blues and soul, present influences include Robben Ford and Albert Lee.

 Ade & Diz Disley Encounters